milo168/ECE209TimeStamp/index.md

 1. The average of the absolute value of the synchronization error, $Eavg$.
 2. The percentage of clips which are synchronized to an offset error of less than $n$ ms, $Pv-n$.

 Time Awareness tries to use the data directly instead of aligning them.
-It induces time synchronization errors when training the model to improve the model's robustness.
+It induces time synchronization errors during training to improve the model's robustness.
 They add artificial shifts in the dataset and check the model's test accuracies to evaluate the effectiveness.

-Here, we propose four combinations to understand the effectiveness of each work.
+Here, we will evaluate four combinations to understand the effectiveness of each work.
 The details of training and testing of these three approaches are shown below.
 We will use the same original model architecture and dataset if possible.

 Approach Baseline (NO SyncWISE + Time Awareness Non-Robust):
 - Training + Validation WITHOUT data augmentation (domain randomization) of shifted data